Estate Planning Attorneys in Frisco

-Careful, Customized Estate Planning to Achieve Your Goals
+Customized Estate Planning Tools to Achieve Your Goals in North Texas

-Attorney Jeffrey Yates is experienced in all facets of estate planning and wealth protection.
-He tailors his services to meet your needs, whether you have a straightforward or complex estate.
-Contact Mr. Yates at an Albin Oldner Law, PLLC law office in Plano, Prosper or Frisco to schedule a consultation, or call (214) 225-9138.
+Our attorneys are experienced in all facets of estate planning and wealth protection.
+We tailor our services to meet your needs, whether you have a straightforward or complex estate.

 Crafting a Customized Texas Estate Plan

-Beginning with a discussion of your goals, your family and/or business needs, and a thorough analysis of your assets, attorney Yates will recommend a comprehensive solution to achieve your objectives.
-From there, he can proceed to draft the necessary documents.
+Beginning with a discussion of your goals, your family and/or business needs, and a thorough analysis of your assets, we will recommend a comprehensive solution to achieve your objectives.
+From there, we can proceed to draft the necessary documents.

 For clients with financial assets at or approaching the gift tax threshold amounts, your estate planning needs will necessarily be more sophisticated and more customized.
 Your plan may include Life Insurance Trusts (ILIT), Credit Shelter Trusts, family limited partnerships and gifting strategies that benefit your bottom line today and your heirs tomorrow.

 The estate planning process is not “done” once the documents are signed.
-It is important to keep your estate plan up-to-date as your estate, family, and the law evolve.
-Attorney Yates assists clients with revisions to documents after life-changing events, like marriage, divorce, or the birth of a child.
+It is important to keep your estate plan up to date as your estate, family, and the law evolve.
+Our attorneys assist clients with revisions to documents after life-changing events, like marriage, divorce, or the birth of a child.

 Failing to plan leaves your loved ones at risk and important issues in the hands of a judge or a court-appointed representative you do not know.
-Why not take a little time today to call (214) 225-9138 and talk with an estate-planning attorney at Albin Oldner Law, PLLC?
-Start the process, for your own peace of mind.
+Why not take a little time today to call and talk with an estate-planning attorney at Albin Oldner Law, PLLC?